 At the regular January meeting, the board shall elect a secretary who need not be a member of the board.
 The secretary shall serve in that capacity for one year.
 If the secretary is a member of the board, an assistant secretary may be named and his or her duties and compensation set by the board.

-The secretary shall see that an accurate record of the proceedings of the board is kept, that a copy of the proceedings is provided to each board member and to the superintendent, and that a concise summary of each month’s meeting is published along with a list of all approved claims.
+The secretary shall see that an accurate record of the proceedings of the board is kept, that a copy of the proceedings is provided to each board member and to the superintendent, and that a concise summary of each month=s meeting is published along with a list of all approved claims.
 The secretary shall perform such other duties as are prescribed by law and assigned by the board.

 Treasurer